-- (d) The records of graduate and postgraduate students may be reviewed if there is poor academic progress in the award for which they are enrolled. - (e) The records of students will not be reviewed if: - i. they are enrolled in summer courses only; or - ii. they are enrolled in an exchange programme.
+- (d) The records of graduate and postgraduate students may be reviewed if there is poor academic progress in the award for which they are enrolled. - (e) The records of students will not be reviewed if: - i. they are enrolled in summer courses - they are enrolled in an exchange programme.